1Manya/capstone-project/safety_mechanism/safety_mechanism_README.md

 trust weights, vehicle state, and a "tamper log" button that demonstrates the hash-chain catching a tampered record in real time.

-**Note:** the dashboard drives the pipeline with a presenter-controlled simulated CNN signal (same interface the real CNN will use), not a live connection to the trained model - this keeps the live demo fully reliable and presenter-paced.
-The underlying trust/validator/state-machine/logger logic is identical to what runs in the ROS 2 pipeline above.

 ## Status